Inappropriate Urination / Defecation

 choice of litters: i.e. clay, clumping, paper-based.
 Also give them a

 choice of brands.
 Some brands are finer or dustier than others, which

 For cats that were formerly outdoor cats, start using clean dirt or sand, and gradually replace it with litter.
 This allows them to use what they were used to during the transition.

 Some cats dislike litter box liners.
 If you notice your cat pulling at the liner, or claw marks in the liner, remove it.

 Size, shape & depth of the litter box can cause preferences as well.
 Cats need room to move around in the box, so large cats need larger boxes.
 Older cats with arthritis may have problems getting into a litter box with high sides.
 You may need to buy a ramp for them to get into the litter box as well.
-I have had some cats reject electric litter boxes because the litter was not deep enough to bury things well and because the machine scared them.
+Some cats reject electric litter boxes because the litter was not deep enough to bury things well and because the machine scares them.

-Cats are creatures of habits.
+Cats are creatures of habit.
 Small changes that may not seem like a big deal to us can really cause major stress and anxiety to your cat.
 New people entering or leaving a household, moving, changes in routine, or a new pet can all trigger inappropriate elimination.
-Some cats are prescribed anti-anxiety medications to help control this stress response, but the hope is to be able to wean them off these medications as they adjust.
+Some cats are prescribed anti-anxiety medications to help control this stress response.

 Territorial Disputes / Overcrowding